-Inside Tom Hanks and Rita Wilson's Love Story: 30 Years of Family, Travel, Foot Rubs and the Best Damn Support System Ever
+Inside Tom Hanks and Rita Wilson's Love Story: No Matter What, We'll Be With Each Other

 "I view my wife as my lover, and we have a bond that goes beyond words like wife or girlfriend or mother," Hanks explained to Oprah Winfrey in 2001.
 "For example, I was able to construct a number of things in Philadelphia because of my relationship with Rita.
 The way my character felt about his lover is the way I feel about mine.
 The same was true when I played Forrest Gump, who loved Jenny.
 Without my connection with Rita, I don't know how I would've been able to connect with what Forrest was going through."

 What you have there is one of the most celebrated movie stars in the world crediting his other half with the oomph that won him both of his Best Actor Oscars.
-That's a man.

-Hanks and Wilson are celebrating their 30th wedding anniversary, known as the Pearl Anniversary—a fitting metaphor, since a natural pearl is both rare and requires regular maintenance and careful handling so it remains shiny for the long haul.

-For starters, in lieu of regular polishing with a soft cloth, Hanks is a generous giver of massages.
+And it gets even better.

 "Sometimes we're just sitting on the couch talking or something like that...I don't even have to ask for them," Wilson told People in 2016.
 "He always gives me back and foot rubs.
 He's just cool."

+The award season hoopla the couple is so used to by now is cranking up again, this time so far with Hanks in the running for best supporting actor at the 2020 Golden Globes and SAG Awards for his uncanny turn as Fred Rogers in A Beautiful Day in the Neighborhood.

 Steve Granitz/WireImage

-"Sometimes I look at that lady in the morning looking all tousled and warm from bed in her sweats and her hair all piled up on her head … smokin' hot," Hanks relayed his appreciation for the finer things in life on a 2017 episode of Phoebe Robinson's Sooo Many White Guys podcast.

-They first laid eyes on each other in person (Hanks claims he first thought Wilson was adorable in 1972 when his 16-year-old self spied her in her first-ever TV role, playing a cheerleader on The Brady Bunch) in 1981 when Wilson appeared on an episode of Bosom Buddies, Hanks' short-lived but classic in a campy way sitcom about two ad men who moonlight as women because the only affordable apartment they can find is in a ladies-only building.
+Hanks claims he first thought Wilson was adorable in 1972 when his 16-year-old self spied her in her first-ever TV role, playing a cheerleader on The Brady Bunch, but they first laid eyes on each other in person in 1981 when Wilson appeared on an episode of Bosom Buddies, Hanks' short-lived sitcom about two advertising creatives who moonlight as women because the only affordable apartment they can find is in a ladies-only building.

 The actor was already a young husband and father at the time, however, married since 1978 to his college sweetheart Samantha Lewes.
 They were parents to son Colin Hanks and daughter Elizabeth would be born in 1982.